jobyywilson/blog_old/_posts/2020-04-13-hibernate-interview-questions.md

 Following are the key components/objects of Hibernate −

-* **Configuration** − Represents a configuration or properties file required by the Hibernate.
+* **Configuration**

+An instance of Configuration allows the application to specify properties and mapping documents to be used when creating a SessionFactory.
+Usually an application will create a single Configuration, build a single instance of SessionFactory and then instantiate Sessions in threads servicing client requests.
+The Configuration is meant only as an initialization-time object.
+SessionFactorys are immutable and do not retain any association back to the Configuration.

+A new Configuration will use the properties specified in hibernate.properties by default.

-* **SessionFactory** − Configures Hibernate for the application using the supplied configuration file and allows for a Session object to be instantiated.
+* **SessionFactory** −

+Configuration object is used to create a SessionFactory object which in turn configures Hibernate for the application using the supplied configuration file and allows for a Session object to be instantiated.
+The SessionFactory is a thread safe object and used by all the threads of an application.

+The SessionFactory is a heavyweight object; it is usually created during application start up and kept for later use.
+You would need one SessionFactory object per database using a separate configuration file.
+So, if you are using multiple databases, then you would have to create multiple SessionFactory objects.

+* **Session**

-* **Session** − Used to get a physical connection with a database.
+A Session is used to get a physical connection with a database.
+The Session object is lightweight and designed to be instantiated each time an interaction is needed with the database.
+Persistent objects are saved and retrieved through a Session object.

+The session objects should not be kept open for a long time because they are not usually thread safe and they should be created and destroyed them as needed.

+* **Transaction**

-* **Transaction** − Represents a unit of work with the database and most of the RDBMS supports transaction functionality.
+A Transaction represents a unit of work with the database and most of the RDBMS supports transaction functionality.
+Transactions in Hibernate are handled by an underlying transaction manager and transaction (from JDBC or JTA).

+This is an optional object and Hibernate applications may choose not to use this interface, instead managing transactions in their own application code.

+* **Query**

-* **Query** − Uses SQL or Hibernate Query Language (HQL) string to retrieve data from the database and create objects.
+Query objects use SQL or Hibernate Query Language (HQL) string to retrieve data from the database and create objects.
+A Query instance is used to bind query parameters, limit the number of results returned by the query, and finally to execute the query.

 * **Criteria** − Used to create and execute object oriented criteria queries to retrieve objects.

+Criteria objects are used to create and execute object oriented criteria queries to retrieve objects.

 **4) get() vs load() method?**